-SHRI B. N. DATAR: I am ^ad to hear that.
-I think sixteen is the normal age when a man can hold arms.
-So far as the question of target practice is concerned, we have provided for it by a new clause accepted by "Notwithstanding anything in sub-clause (i) of clause (a) of sub-section (1), a person who has attained the prescribed age-limit may use under prescribed conditions such firearms as may be prescribed in the course of his training in the use of such firearms:
+"Notwithstanding anything in sub-clause (i) of clause (a) of sub-section (1), a person who has attained the prescribed age-limit may use under prescribed conditions such firearms as may be prescribed in the course of his training in the use of such firearms:

-Provided that different age-limits may be prescribed in relation to different types of firearms."
+Provided that different agelimits may be prescribed in relation to different types of firearms."

-"This particular question was raised by the Rifle Association and they pointed out that so far as training was concerned, there ought not to be the same age and that different agelimits should be laid down according to the weapon used.
-That is the reason why, Sir, we have put in this particular provision.
+This particular question was raised Rifle Association by the and they pointed out that so far as training was concerned, there ought not to be the same age and that different agelimits should be laid down according the weapon used.
+That is the to reason why, Sir, we have put in this particular provision.
 The word "prescribed" has been purposely put in there because rules will have to be made so far as different ages are concerned.
 That I presume will meet the objection of my hon. friend.

 Coming to clause 10, all that we have done is to facilitate the process of obtaining or retaining the arms, especially in the interests of the tourists.
-The proviso (b). to subclause (1) of clause 10' makes this very clear.
+The proviso (b) to subclause (1) of clause 10 makes this very clear.
 It says:

-"... a person being a bona fide tourist belonging to any such country as the Central Government may by notification in the Official Gazette, specify, who is not prohibited by the laws of that country from having in his possession any arms or ammunition, may, without a licence under this section but in accordance with such conditions as may be prescribed, bring with him into India arms and ammunition in reasonable quantities for use by him for purpose;"
+"... a person being a bona fide tourist belonging to any such country as the Central Government may by notification in the Official Gazette, specify, who is not prohibited by the laws of that country from having in his possession any arms or ammunition, may, without a licence under this section but in accordance with such conditions as may be prescribed, bring with him into India arms and ammunition in reasonable quantities for use by him for purposes only of sport and for no other purpose;"

-When he comes here, Sir, naturally he comes for sport and .he has been allowed to bring in such quantities of arms and ammunition for that purpose.
+When he comes here, Sir, naturally he comes for sport and he has been allowed to bring in such quantities of arms and ammunition for that purpose.
 The explanation to this proviso makes it very clear that ordinarily the period would be six months-not exceeding six months; that is how it has been put in.

 I pass on then to Chapter III which is very important.
-In particular, I would invite the attention of hon.
-Members to the opening clause, clause 13.
+In particular, I the attention of hon. would invite Members the opening clause, to clause 13.
 In sub-clause (3) of clause 13, it has been made clear that the licensing authority shall grant-you will kindly note the peremptory nature of the direction contained in this clause; this, I hope, will meet and remove some of the objections that a licence may or may not be granted-a licence and whenever he refuses, he will have to mention the grounds therefor.
 Normally, the rule is that he would grant the licence provided it comes under clause 13.
-During the discussion at the Reference to the Joint Committee stage, it was pointed out in both the Houses that a muzzleloading gun with a barrel length of twenty inches which of course could be licensed may not be sufficient for purposes of crop protection.
-Sub-clause (3) (a) (i) which reads as follows has been retained:
+During the discussion at the Reference to the Joint Committee stage, it was pointed out in both the Houses that a muzzle-loading gun with а barrel length of twenty inches which of course could be licensed may not be sufficient for purposes of crop protection.
+Sub-clause (3)(a)(i) which reads as follows has been retained: